O2 Forum Kentish Town

-The O_{2} Forum Kentish Town is a concert venue in Kentish Town, London, England owned by MAMA & Company, and originally built in 1934.
+The O_{2} Forum Kentish Town is a concert venue in Kentish Town, London, England, owned by Live Nation Entertainment and originally built in 1934.

 History

 The venue was built in 1934 and was originally used as an art deco cinema.
 After the cinema was closed, the venue re-opened as an Irish dance hall.
-In the 1980s, it changed directions from a bingo hall, to dance hall then to a live music venue under the name Town & Country Club.
-In 1993, Mean Fiddler purchased the venue and renamed it the London Forum.
+In the 1980s, it changed directions from a bingo hall, to a dance hall and then to a live music venue under the name Town & Country Club.
+In 1993, Mean Fiddler Music Group purchased the venue and renamed it the London Forum.
 The final show at the T&C was Van Morrison on 21 March 1993.
+From 2009 to 2013 the venue was named the HMV Forum.

-In 2007, MAMA & Company purchased the Forum from Mean Fiddler and spent £1.5 million on renovations, and increasing the capacity to 2,300.
-In 2015, the venue was acquired by Live Nation, and re-branded as O2 Forum Kentish Town, as part of the O2 Academy Group.
+In 2007, MAMA & Company purchased the Forum from Mean Fiddler and spent £1.5 million on renovations, increasing the capacity to 2,300.
+In 2015, the venue was acquired by Live Nation, and re-branded as O2 Forum Kentish Town as part of the O2 Academy Group.

-The venue has standing downstairs and benched seating in booths on the upstairs balcony, or a fully seated layout for certain shows.
+The venue has standing downstairs and benches seating in booths on the upstairs balcony, or a fully seated layout for certain shows.